NCWIT Award for Aspirations in Computing

 Regional Affiliate Rising Star

-cash and a trip to the National Award for AiC Celebration in March 2020, hosted by Bank of America
+cash and a trip to the National Award for AiC Celebration, hosted by Bank of America

 recognition at a Regional Affiliate Award event (at the discretion of the Regional Affiliate Award program)

 an engraved award for the recipient

 automatic induction into the AiC Community—a national network of peers, supported by professionals and volunteers

 various prizes, such as computing resources, gadgets, swag, and more

 Applicants must first create or update an aspirations.org account here.